MiriamEsteve/EATpy/README.md

 ```

 <h2>Efficiency Scores</h2>
 <p>The repository has four ways to calculate the efficiency score of EAT model.
 The first one is the model BBC output oriented.
-The second one is the model BBC output oriented of DEAEAT.
+The second one is the model BBC output oriented of CEAT.
 The third one is the model BBC input oriented.
 The last one is the model DDF.</p>
 <p>To do that, the model EAT of scores is carried out.</p>

 ```python